 The CWN model described above has several drawbacks: (i) each tag prediction is made by considering only local information, i.e., no dependencies between the output tags are taken into account; (ii) publicly available annotated datasets for NER are usually too small to train neural networks thus often leading to overfitting.
-We address both problems by proposing: (i) a novel recurrent context window network (RCWN) architecture; (ii) a network pre-training technique using weakly labeled data; and (iii) we also experiment with a set of recent techniques to improve the generalization of our DNN to avoid overfitting, i.e., we use early stopping (Prechelt, 1998), weight decay (Krogh and Hertz, 1992), and Dropout (Hinton, 2014).
+We address both problems by proposing: (i) a novel recurrent context window network (RCWN) architecture; (ii) a network pre-training technique using weakly labeled data; and (iii) we also experiment with a set of recent techniques to improve the generalization of our DNN to avoid overfitting, i.e., we use early stopping (Prechelt 1998), weight decay (Krogh and Hertz 1992), and Dropout (Hinton 2014).
+Dropout prevents feature co-adaptation by setting the output of the hidden units to 0 in the forward pass of the training phase.
+Furthermore, Dropout acts as an approximate model averaging technique (Hinton 2014).